Stay Informed!

 “You make do with what you have, and you make it taste good.”

-After his surgery, Jedro quit the corporate world and pursued his passion, opening up a DJ school in Burnaby, providing studio rooms, lessons and workshops to the DJ community.
-It provides a gathering place for creative people like himself.
-And it all came from taking a big risk.
+After his surgery, Jedro quit the corporate world.
+With his new, profound courage in wanting to try new things, along with his love for hip hop music, he helped co-found a DJ school in Burnaby, B.C. called TableTutors, which offers studio rooms, lessons and workshops to the DJ community.
+It provides a gathering place for creative people like himself, and it all came from taking a big risk.

 Trying and failing, he says, is nothing compared to going through brain surgery.